Our story

 1990s - The New Era: Sarkies Road

-1992 - Dr Shaw Vee Meng is awarded the French distinction of Chevalier de la Légion d'honneur.
+1992 - Dr Shaw Vee Meng was awarded the French distinction of Chevalier de la Légion d'honneur.

 1993 - Birth of the one and only French Festival in Singapore (now known as the Voilah!
 Festival).

-1995 - Alliance opens at 1 Sarkies Road.
-Modern purpose-built cultural centre with 22 classrooms, meeting and seminar rooms, an exhbtion hall, a library and a 236-seat theatre.
+1995 - Alliance opened at 1 Sarkies Road.
+Modern purpose-built cultural centre with 22 classrooms, meeting and seminar rooms, an exhibition hall, a library, a 236-seat theatre and a café.

-2000 - First Francophonie Festival, now a key annual event.
+2000 - First Francophonie Festival, now a key annual event, and first Open House.

 2005 - Major renovation and 10th birthday at Sarkies Road.